Class Functions

 newCar:getLicensePlate(1)

-Outside Class Definition syntax is recommended as it allows for a better formatting style.
+Outside Class Definition method syntax is recommended as it allows for a better formatting style.